viamrobotics/docs/docs/_index.md

 <div class="explanation">
   <div class="explanationtext">

-You can deploy software packages to many machines and keep those software packages versioned.
+Configure and update hardware, software, and machine learning models for groups of machines in one go.
 Viam has a built-in tool called _{{< glossary_tooltip term_id="fragment" text="fragments" >}}_ for using the same configuration on multiple machines.

 For more information, see [Deploy and update packages across devices](/how-tos/deploy-packages/).